 Short-term loans are very similar to traditional business loans, but they have much shorter repayment schedules.
 These cash flow loans come with repayment terms of three to 18 months with weekly or daily payments.

 Since it puts cash in your hand right away, there are many instances when a quick short-term loan is the better choice over other longer-term funding products.

 Or, perhaps you have a perfect opportunity for expansion.
-If can predict with fair certainty that investing a lump sum now will create a significant increase in business in the near future, this cash flow loan is a good fit for your financial situation.
+If you can predict with fair certainty that investing a lump sum of capital now will create a significant increase in business in the near future, this cash flow loan is a good fit for your financial situation.

 An invoice financing company will evaluate the quality of your invoices and your creditworthiness.
 They’ll then advance you a majority percentage of your outstanding invoices—around 85%.
 As your customers pay their invoices, you repay the lender, and they pay you the remaining 15%, less their fees.